easedup/acv9/curriculum/arts-dance/years-5-and-6.md

 ## Achievement Standards {#achievement-standards}

+### Learning area achievement standard {#learning-area-achievement-standard}
+By the end of Year 6, students explain the use of elements, concepts and/or conventions in arts works they create and/or experience.
+They describe how the arts communicate ideas, perspectives and/or meaning across cultures, times, places and/or other contexts.
+They describe how the arts are used to continue and revitalise cultures.
+Students use subject-specific knowledge, elements, concepts, conventions, materials, skills and/or processes to create arts works that communicate ideas, perspectives and/or meaning.
+They demonstrate safe practices.
+They present and perform their arts works in formal and/or informal settings.

+### Subject achievement standard {#subject-achievement-standard}
 By the end of Year 6, students explain how the elements of dance are used in dance that they choreograph, perform and/or experience.
 They describe how dance from across cultures, times, places and/or other contexts communicates ideas, perspectives and/or meaning.
-They describe how dance is used to continue and revitalise cultures.

-Students use the elements of dance and/or choreographic devices to choreograph dances that communicate ideas, perspectives and/or meaning.
+They describe how dance is used to continue and revitalise cultures.Students use the elements of dance and/or choreographic devices to choreograph dances that communicate ideas, perspectives and/or meaning.
 They demonstrate safe dance practice and use of technical, and expressive skills.
 They perform dances in informal and/or formal settings.